adi2003/Visual-Sudoku-Solver/README.md

 sh
 Copy code
 http://127.0.0.1:5000/

 Application Structure
 app.py: The main Flask application file. templates/index.html: The main HTML file for the web interface. static/bgimage.jpg: The background image for the web page.

 Workflow
 Uploading an Image:

 Users can upload an image of a Sudoku puzzle through the web interface.
 Image Processing:

-The uploaded image is processed to detect and extract the Sudoku grid using OpenCV.
-The grid is transformed to a bird's-eye view perspective for better accuracy in digit recognition.
+The uploaded image is processed to detect and extract the Sudoku grid using OpenCV.The grid is transformed to a bird's-eye view perspective for better accuracy in digit recognition.

 Digit Recognition:

-Each cell in the Sudoku grid is preprocessed and fed into the pre-trained MNIST model to recognize the digits.
-If the model's confidence is high enough, the recognized digit is added to the grid.
+Each cell in the Sudoku grid is preprocessed and fed into pytesseract pre-trained model to recognize the digits.
+If a digit is returned by the pytesseract api then we keep it else we allot it to 0 and assume that it was empty.
+The recognized digit is added to the grid.

 Solving the Sudoku:

 The recognized Sudoku grid is solved using a backtracking algorithm.